The tough economic outlook means that many of us aren’t thinking about which UK shares to buy for the next bull market.

 I’m considering snapping up Coca-Cola HBC as consumer goods company profits also rise quickly during economic upturns.
 And, like TI Fluid Systems, which trades on a low price-to-earnings (P/E) ratio of 11 times for 2021, it offers brilliant value for money.
 The FTSE 100 giant trades on an undemanding price-to-earnings P/E ratio of 14 times for next year.
 I don’t think this low multiple reflects the firm’s other qualities either, like its immense brand power.
 It’s the world’s most value soft drinks brand worth a whopping $36.2bn, according to Brand Finance.
 The huge amounts it spends on product innovation (like refining its recipes and entering fast-growing markets like the low calorie segment) means Coca-Cola HBC continues to build its rapport with the public too.
 I’d not only buy this Footsie stock for the economic recovery, but hold it forever.

 The post Top stocks for an ISA!
-2 cheap FTSE 100 shares I’d buy today for an economic recovery appeared first on The Motley Fool UK.
+2 cheap UK shares I’d buy for the next bull market appeared first on The Motley Fool UK.

 Motley Fool UK 2020